townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       1,2,3,4,5,6...
       The natural order for words is sorted alphabetically.

+   neighbor
+      :to-term: adjacent :label: is
+      :to-term: graph :label: context

+      In a :term:`graph`, a :term:`node` :math:`w` is said to be a neighbor of :term:`node` :math:`v` if there is an :term:`edge` from :math:`v` to :math:`w`.

    node
       The objects that make up a linked structure such as a linked list or binary tree.
       Typically, nodes are allocated using
       :term:`dynamic memory allocation`.

+   non-strict partial order
+      In set notation, a relation that is :term:`reflexive`, :term:`antisymmetric`, and :term:`transitive`.

+   non-terminal
+      In contrast to a :term:`terminal`, a non-terminal is an abstract state in a :term:`production rule`.
+Begining with the :term:`start symbol`, all non-terminals must be converted into terminals in order to complete a :term:`derivation`.

    object
       An instance of a class, that is, something that is created and